Periodic solutions to Kobayashi--Warren--Carter systems: Introduction

 In this paper, we consider the following system of parabolic PDEs, denoted by (S):

 ~~~~\hypertarget{(S)}{(S)}

 This system is based on the Kobayashi--Warren--Carter system, which was proposed by Kobayashi--Warren--Carter \cite{MR1752970,MR1794359}, as a possible phase-field model of planar grain boundary motion.
-According to the original works \cite{MR1752970,MR1794359}, it is supposed that the system (S) is governed by the following \emph{free-energy,} denoted by $ \mathcal{F}$:
+According to the original studies \cite{MR1752970,MR1794359}, it is supposed that the system (S) is governed by the following \emph{free energy,} denoted by $ \mathcal{F}$: